Kashif-Saleem-Ghuman/My-Portfolio-/README.md

 # My portfolio project

 > In this project i have set up a my-portfolio repository.
-The goal of the project was to acquire skills in using linters, git, github flow, document my repo in a professional, using html semantic tags and using flex for all sections in css style sheet to lay out the elements on the page.
+The goal of the project was to acquire skills in using linters, git, github flow, document my repo in a professional way, use html semantic tags and use flex for all sections in css style sheet to lay out the elements on the page.

 ## Built With

-- Htmcl and Css
+- Html and Css
 - Git and Github
 - Vs Code